Hannah-Aji/Hannah-Aji/README.md

-## Hi there 🌱
+## Welcome 🌱

 A dedicated data scientist and enthusiastic learner, committed to uncovering meaningful insights from complex datasets.
 With a strong background in data analysis, machine learning, and data visualization, specializing in transforming intricate data into actionable insights and creating impactful solutions.

-🔭 I’m currently working on practical ways to make my current ETL workflows much more efficient, specifically, data extraction and processing.
-In the Data_Piepline repsotiry, I've sucesssflyuuy used python to automatcally collect stock marjet proces with scheduled API calls and processed it into an SQL server.
+🔭 I’m currently enhancing the efficiency of my ETL workflows, particularly in data extraction and processing.
+In the Data_Pipeline repository, I successfully automated the collection of stock market prices using Python with scheduled API calls, seamlessly processing the data into an SQL server.

 ## Professional Competencies and Expertise